Skip to content

 Over 13,000 WordPress vulnerabilities were disclosed in 2025 - mostly in third-party plugins.
 The attack surface is broad: WordPress core, your theme, every plugin, PHP itself, and your database.
 Proactive security practices reduce the risk significantly, but the surface area remains large.

-A static Next.js site has almost no attack surface.
+A static Next.js site has a substantially smaller server-side attack surface.
 There's no admin panel to breach.
 No database exposed to the web.
 No PHP.
 No plugin chain.
+Dynamic features such as edge functions and npm dependencies still require attention, but the baseline exposure is far narrower.

 Winner: Next.js.